 The FLORIDA system contains demographics, referrals, exemption data, sanctions, and other SNAP E&T participation requirements.
-While the FLORIDA system does not interact directly with OSST, daily eligibility transactions are gathered and transmitted to DEO via a secure file transfer process.
-The nightly referral file automatically loads information about the customer and status of public assistance benefits into the DEO OSST system.
-The participant files are marked as 'mandatory' or 'voluntary' and routed to LWDBs based on address.
+While the FLORIDA system does not interact directly with OSST, daily eligibility transactions are gathered and transmitted to FloridaCommerce via a secure file transfer process.
+The nightly referral file automatically loads information about the customer and status of public assistance benefits into the FloridaCommerce OSST system.
+The participant files are routed to LWDBs based on address.
+Countable months are tracked in the FLORIDA eligibility system.
+Additionally, the FLORIDA system includes an ABAWD participation hours look-up tool which captures the monthly hours an individual has completed.
+If the individual is no longer participating, FloridaCommerce will send DCF an alert of noncompliance.
+DCF will notify the customer of the non-compliance and allow 10 days to report good cause for not participating in the program, if applicable.